joric/monokai/README.md

 ## Disclaimer

 This is not just a color scheme, it's also syntax rules.
-Default language syntax rules do not fully support Monokai color definitions.
+Default Far syntax rules do not fully support Monokai color definitions so I had to extend them.
-There's no much sense in using just the color scheme (`monokai.hrd`) without custom rules (`monokai.hrc`), it won't work as intended.
+There's no sense in using the color scheme (`monokai.hrd`) without custom syntax (`monokai.hrc`), it won't work.
 Also you can't switch them off in settings so you'd have to use Monokai everywhere.

 ## Installation